Tallahassee Museum: Florida & Beyond

 This section includes the Fleischmann Natural Science Building with two freshwater aquaria and facilities for bird watching, the Phipps Gallery with changing exhibits of local art, culture and history, and the Discovery Center, a family interactive area with hands-on exhibits about the natural history and culture of North Florida.

 Other

 The museum also has several nature trails, one of which includes a boardwalk over normally flooded cypress habitat, and a number of special-use facilities for indoor exhibits and workspaces.
+In 2011, the museum became home to 23 of artist Jim Gary's Twentieth Century Dinosaur sculptures, with the sculptures being scattered across the grounds.